What is ACERC, and what do we do?

 Historically, the Coal Research Center provided knowledge to increase safety and health of miners, improve understanding of coal towards efficiency gains, and optimization of coal processing.
 When we talk about 'advanced coal,' we mean coal utilization that produces near-zero emissions and and is more efficient.
 It could also mean low-carbon non-energy uses of coal, such as an alternative feedstock for chemicals and fuels.
 In terms of energy, ACERC is working towards the goal of increasing energy access while decreasing emissions.
 This is attained through research and providing education in pursuit of cleaner and more efficient energy mix, activities including:

-- Prioritizing the safety and health of coal miners and others impacted by mining activities
+- Prioritizing the safety and health of coal miners and others impacted by mining activities, including site and waste remediation.

 In the past, ACERC has been funded primarily through state grants from the taxpayers of Illinois.
-Currently we are 100% backed by private funding from the Clean Coal Review Board for Energy Boost, to promote advanced coal and energy research and education on the SIU Carbondale campus.
-We strongly feel a responsibility to serve in the best interests of all the people of Illinois, be they coal supporters, detractors, or simply users of energy.
+Currently we are 100% backed by private funding from the Clean Coal Review Board for Energy Boost, to promote expansion of advanced coal and energy research and education on the SIU Carbondale campus.
+We strongly feel a responsibility to serve in the best interests of all the people of Illinois.

 The way we look at it at ACERC, clean coal is a research question.
 Investigating the potential of using coal cleanly is a research question that is worthwhile to be pursued because the energy requirements of the planet are growing, and coal is geographically widespread and could provide a big benefit to many people if it could be used cleanly for energy.
 While leaving coal in the ground is preferable, from a climate perspective, to burning it away as we have done in the past, there may be other low-carbon ways to use coal that could benefit humanity.
 We do agree that clean coal is a terrible term though, which is why we discuss advanced coal, which means miner safety, minimal environmental impact with maximum efficiency, localized and smart use.